xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 ```

 There you have it ... a parser that can  handle  both  arithmetic
-AND Boolean algebra, and things  that combine the two through the
+_and_ Boolean algebra, and things  that combine the two through the
 use of relops.
 I suggest you file away a copy of this parser in
 a safe place for future reference, because in our next step we're
 going to be chopping it up.